TimeMachine1994/javascript-node/TributestreamMegaMerge/client_docs/01-architecture-overview.md

 ## 1. Introduction

 ### Purpose
-This documentation provides a comprehensive overview of the TributeStream platform's architecture, designed to serve as a reference for developers, maintainers, and stakeholders.
+This documentation provides a comprehensive overview of the Tributestream platform's architecture, designed to serve as a reference for developers, maintainers, and stakeholders.
 It covers the current MVP implementation and establishes a foundation for future development.

 ### Scope
 - Frontend architecture (SvelteKit 5)